knached99/messagingApp/README.md

-using Flask (Python web development framework) Socket.io for realtime socket package transfers and SQLite and SQLAlchemy for storing user accounts
+using Flask (Python web development framework) Socket.io for realtime socket package transfers and SQLite and SQLAlchemy for storing user accounts The ultimate goal is to not allow packet capture software like WireShark to capture the network packets